dibalokechanda/dibalokechanda.github.io/_posts/2023-12-17-Prerequisites-for-Convex-Optimization-blog.md

 We also need to know how to formulate a convex optimization problem.

 ## The formulation of a convex optimization problem

+A standard convex optimization problem can be formed in the following way:

  $$
 \begin{aligned}